All our staff are tested weekly – COVID 19

-Causes of Age-related Macular Degeneration (AMD)
+What Causes Age-related Macular Degeneration (AMD)?

 Research into the causes of Age-related Macular Degeneration is ongoing, but factors such as genetic make-up, smoking, cardiovascular problems, and diet are related to this condition.

-Examination for Age-related Macular Degeneration (AMD)
+What is the diagnosis for Age-related Macular Degeneration (AMD)

 AMD can be diagnosed through a comprehensive ophthalmological examination.
 The ophthalmic surgeon will perform a full eye examination concentrating on the macula.
 To check the retina, drops that dilate the pupil are used which will blur vision for a few hours.
 Optical Coherence Tomography (OCT) is a special retina scanner that images the macula in high resolution.
 These images enable assessment of new vessels growing into the retina, the macular oedema, macular haemorrhages, etc.